Oliver Twist: Characters

 In the tradition of Restoration Comedy and Henry Fielding, Dickens fits his characters with appropriate names.
 Oliver himself, though "badged and ticketed" as a lowly orphan and named according to an alphabetical system, is, in fact, "all of a twist."
 However, Oliver and his name may have been based on a young workhouse boy named Peter Tolliver whom Dickens knew while growing up.

 Bill Sikes's dog, Bull's-eye, has "faults of temper in common with his owner" and is an emblem of his owner's character.
 The dog's viciousness represents Sikes's animal-like brutality while Sikes's self-destructiveness is evident in the dog's many scars.
 The dog, with its willingness to harm anyone on Sikes's whim, shows the mindless brutality of the master.
-This is also illustrated when Sikes dies and the dog immediately dies as well.
+This is also illustrated when Bull's-eye dies immediately after his master.

 Nancy, by contrast, redeems herself at the cost of her own life and dies in a prayerful pose.
 She is one of the few characters in Oliver Twist to display much ambivalence.
 Her storyline in the novel strongly reflects themes of domestic violence and psychological abuse at the hands of Bill.
 Although Nancy is a full-fledged criminal, indoctrinated and trained by Fagin since childhood, she retains enough empathy to repent her role in Oliver's kidnapping, and to take steps to try to atone.
 As one of Fagin's victims, corrupted but not yet morally dead, she gives eloquent voice to the horrors of the old man's little criminal empire.
 She wants to save Oliver from a similar fate; at the same time, she recoils from the idea of turning traitor, especially to Bill Sikes, whom she loves.
 When Dickens was later criticised for giving to a "thieving, whoring slut of the streets" such an unaccountable reversal of character, he ascribed her change of heart to "the last fair drop of water at the bottom of a dried-up, weed-choked well".